DIDSR/BoneJ_Headless/README.md

 **Note**: All code is under CC0 (Creative Commons 1.0 Universal License)

-*BoneJ Headless Team: Harsha Marupudi, M.Eng.
-Food and Drug Administration*
+VICTRE team: Harsha Marupudi, M.Eng., Qian Cao, Ph.D.
+US Food and Drug Administration, Center for Devices and Radiological Health, Office of Science and Engineering Labs, Division of Imaging, Diagnostics, and Software Reliability
 Disclaimer
 ----------